istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/index.md

 The ingress gateway will present to clients a unique certificate corresponding to each requested server.

 Unlike the previous sections, the Istio default ingress gateway will not work out of the box, because it is only preconfigured to support one secure host.
-You'll need to first configure and redeploy the egress gateway server with another secret, before you can use it to handle a second host.
+You'll need to first configure and redeploy the ingress gateway server with another secret, before you can use it to handle a second host.

 ### Generate client and server certificates and keys for `bookinfo.com`